matthiask/django-admin-ordering/README.rst

 - ``OrderableAdmin`` can be used both for inlines and parents, but this also means that you cannot register a model directly with ``OrderableAdmin``.
+ - Using django-admin-ordering with filtered or paginated lists may produce unexpected results.
+The workaround right now is to set `list_per_page` to a bigger value and not reordering filtered changelists. a bigger value.